Azure/cosmos-explorer/CODING_GUIDLINES.md

 ### Mocking

-☑️ YOU SHOULD try to write code that does not require mocking
+☑️ YOU SHOULD write code that does not require mocking

 ☑️ YOU SHOULD build components that do not require mocking extremely large or difficult to mock objects (like Explorer.ts).
 Pass _only_ what you need.